gschmutz/kafka-workshop/17-working-with-cdc/README.md

 After a maximum of 10 seconds (which is the polling interval we set), we should see one message each in the two topic, one for the record in the `person` and one for the record in the `address` table.

+You can also monitor the connector in the Kafka Connect UI: <http://dataplatform:28103/>

+#### Configuration options

 Let's discuss some of the configurations in the connector.

 The key get's extracted using two [Single Message Transforms (SMT)](https://docs.confluent.io/platform/current/connect/transforms/overview.html), the `ValueToKey` and the `ExtractField`.
 They are chained together to set the key for data coming from a JDBC Connector.
 During the transform, `ValueToKey` copies the message id field into the message key and then `ExtractField` extracts just the integer portion of that field.